Introduction to Probability and Statistics

 - Conduct a Chi-Square test of independence.

 - Unit 5: Interference for Relationships

 Required Text and Materials

 An Open Learning Faculty member is available to assist students.
-Primary communication is by phone if taking the print version of the course and through the Learning Environment's "Mail" tool if taking the web version.
+Primary communication is through the Learning Environment's "Mail" tool or by phone.
 Students will receive the necessary contact information at start course.

 |Final Exam *||60%|